 Children, spouses, and surviving spouses of veterans who died or are permanently and totally disabled as the result of a service-incurred disability may be eligible to receive Chapter 35 benefits.
 Students desiring additional information should contact their county Veterans Affairs Office or visit www.gibill.va.gov for more information and to apply for benefits.
 Please note that Chapter 35 is a federal Veterans Administration program.

-This Alabama state program is payable only to state-supported schools and therefore not applicable to Samford students.
+This is an Alabama state program payable only to state schools and eligible private institutions.
+Samford is an eligible institution, but students must first apply with the Alabama Department of Veterans Affairs to determine student eligibility.
 For additional information you may visit their website.

 Chapter 1606: Selected Reserve Personnel